Raxephion/Krea-2-Turbo-LoRA-Merger/README.md

 ***APP IS IN ACTIVE DEVELOPMENT***

+> ⚠️ **Known issues — actively being worked on.** LoRA key-matching currently
+> fails on some real-world checkpoint/LoRA combinations (0 layers matched).
+> I'm actively debugging this.
+If you hit this, please open an issue with a
+> sample of key names from your files rather than assuming it's your setup.

 No internet access is required to run it — everything happens locally on your machine.